 The winding road includes a lot of sharp turns and switchbacks, so if you aren’t comfortable doing this kind of driving, I recommend this Apache Trail Day Tour.
 This tour encompasses several activities throughout the 7-hour tour.

 Besides driving the Apache Trail, you can take a steamboat ride through Canyon Lake, stop in Goldfield, and tour the Lost Dutchman Museum.

 As we mentioned earlier, Phoenix has a fantastic art scene.
 The best place to experience this is in the downtown area of the Roosevelt Row Arts District.

-Not only will you find amazing murals and unique art galleries, but the district is also home to some of the best restaurants in Phoenix.
+You will find amazing murals and unique art galleries, and the district is also home to some of the best restaurants in Phoenix.
 If you’re looking for the perfect brunch spot, check out Matt’s Big Breakfast, known for its iconic giant pancakes.

 Feeling thirsty?
 Pop into Arizona Wilderness Brewing Co. for some refreshing artisanal beer.

-Each month, Artlink hosts the First Friday Art Walk, which is a great way to get familiar with Phoenix’s thriving art scene.
-The event happens each first Friday of the month from 6:00 pm to 10:00 pm and is free and open to all ages.
+Artlink hosts the First Friday Art Walk each month, which is a great way to get familiar with Phoenix’s thriving art scene.
+The event happens each first Friday of the month from 6:00 p.m. to 10:00 p.m. and is free and open to all ages.

 See Related: Best Places to Travel in December on a Budget

 35. Western Spirit: Scottsdale’s Museum of the West

 Address: 3830 North Marshall Way, Scottsdale, Arizona 85251